-One can show that the statistical approach is not weaker then the individual approach but is rival with it.
-(Pavičić 1990-1990b) Since that is often misunderstood in the literature we shall provide some details here.
+One can show that the statistical approach is not weaker than the individual approach but is rival with it (Pavičić, 1990a-c).
+Since that is often misunderstood in the literature, we shall provide some details here.

 Let us take repeatability as "measure" of individual as opposed to statistical interpretation.